English: Dusk Maiden of Amnesia

 Dark theme.Both main characters aren't normal girl.Ghost and Zombie.

 There is a ghost of a girl that only one character can see, the male lead character.
 There are some things that the group needs to figure out revolving around the ghost, for good or for bad.
+What that is helps draw one into the series.

 Both have girls who have died but later on return as a ghost.